ValDevelopment/ValDevelopment/README.md

 I specialize in R, Python, and SQL, but I also work with Unity and C# for game development.

+I enjoy building end-to-end projects, from data preparation and modeling to interactive tools and video games.

 You can find some of my projects below.

 ## 📊 Statistics/Data Science Projects